Degenerative Myelopathy in Dogs | Is There Relief?

 "Preventative" measures, in this case, can be considered anticipatory.
 If you're anticipating degenerative myelopathy, these things can help your dog maintain strength and function for longer than they would if you didn't take any measures.

-If your dog's mobility health is bolstered in advance of a diagnosis, they'll be better able manage their mobility and freedom for longer.
+If your dog's mobility health is bolstered in advance of a diagnosis, they'll be better able to manage their mobility and freedom for longer.

 1. Regular, Low Impact Exercise